 What activities are available for children?

 Boardwalk Lodge is an ideal place for great family vacations.
-Children ten years and older can accompany their parents on fishing boats.
-Day care or babysitting service is not available so please don’t bring younger children along without someone to care for them during the day.
+Children 10 years and older can accompany their parents on fishing boats.
+Daycare or babysitting service is not available so please don’t bring younger children along without someone to care for them during the day.

-In addition, children are welcome to make use of all other guest amenities available:
+Children are welcome to make use of all guest amenities available:

 - Kayaking (with adults)